 - The seated twist pose is also a good remedy to avoid constipation.

-- Make sure your back is passive so that you can reap the maximum benefits out of this yoga asana.
+- Make sure your back is passive so that you can reap the maximum benefits of this Yogasana.

-- While following the ardha matsyendrasana procedure you must make sure to understand your body.
+- While following the Matsyendrasana procedure, you must make sure to understand your body.
 Twist your spine according to its flexibility.
 Your body knows what is best for you.
 Make sure you are listening.